Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

-In order to write down these quantities explicitly, we need the analytic form of the projected $E^{I}$ in terms of the intrinsic densities $\rho$ and $\kappa$ and are given in Eqs.~(\ref{eq:78})--(\ref{eq:82}).
-The detailed expressions for HF and pairing fields have been derived in~\cite{SH02} and is not repeated here.
+\underline{Projected HFB Equations } In a similar way as the normal HFB-equations in {\Eq}~(\ref{eq:59}) were derived by a variation of the unprojected energy $E=\langle\Phi|\hat{H}|\Phi\rangle$ with respect to the intrinsic densities $\rho$ and $\kappa$, projected HFB-equations were derived in \citeasnoun{(She00c)} by a variation of the projected energy $E^{I}$ in {\Eq}~(\ref{eq:60a}).
+These equations have the same form as the unprojected HFB equations (\ref{eq:59}).
+However, in this case the HF and pairing fields depend on the quantum number $I$: In order to write down these quantities explicitly, we need the analytic form of the projected $E^{I}$ in {\Eqs} (\ref{eq:60a}) and (\ref{eq:69}) in terms of the intrinsic densities $\rho$ and $\kappa$ as given in {\Eqs}~(\ref{eq:64})--(\ref{eq:67}).
+The detailed expressions for $\hat{h}^I$ and $\hat{\Delta}^I$ were derived in~\citeasnoun{SH02} and are not repeated here.

-It needs to be mentioned that several other methods have been developed to perform the particle-number projection \cite{ring2000} in the BCS case.
-In particular, the method of residuum integrals has been introduced to perform the exact particle-number projection \cite{Die64} before the variation.
+It needs to be mentioned that several other methods were developed to perform the particle-number projection \cite{ring2000} in the BCS case.
+In particular, the method of residuum integrals was introduced to perform the exact particle-number projection \cite{Die64} before the variation.
 In this approach, the particle-number projected method is cast into a set of non-linear equations, which are similar in structure to those of BCS equations.
-It has been shown~\cite{(She00c)} that the projected pairing and the HF fields derived using the present projection method reduce to those derived in~\cite{Die64} when using the canonical basis.